anhtvhe176717/anhtv_03/README.md

-- 👋 Hi, I’m @anhtvhe176717
+- 👋 Hi, I’m Vanh
 - 👀 I’m interested in technology, lifestyle and family.
-- 🌱 I’m currently learning software engineering at FPT University,
+- 🌱 I’m currently learning software engineering at [FPT](https://fpt.com.vn/vi) University.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I am studying for an undergraduate degree in Software Engineering.
-- 📫 How to reach me ...
+- 📫 Please email anhtvhe176717@fpt.edu.vn to contact me.

 <!---
 anhtvhe176717/anhtvhe176717 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.